 The cryptocurrency is a fast-growing digital asset used as a substitute for real money to online transactions.
+It is also used by the players engaging to play in Crypto Casinos as their digital money.
 Bitcoin, established in 2009, was the earliest and the most popular cryptocurrency even today.
 If you had invested $1000 in Bitcoin the year it was released, you would be at least $43 million richer in 2020.

 Cryptocurrencies were invented as an alternative currency that uses a decentralized format and a transparent set of rules contrary to the traditional banking set-ups we were accustomed to.
 By decentralizing, it means having a system where you can create, send, and receive Bitcoins without banks mediating in the process.
 This system allows both privacy and freedom since there will be no third parties involved in your funds.